Know more

 Seed quality is of paramount importance for agricultural performance and resistance to environmental constraints.
 Ensuring the health and high physiological potential of seeds is crucial for agri-food system sustainability and for international trade markets.

-It is limited to a small group of participants from all over the world (up to 18 maximum) to privilege interactions and offer them the chance to receive scientific training at an international level and in a relatively informal setting.
+It was limited to a small group of participants from all over the world (up to 18 maximum) to privilege interactions and offer them the chance to receive scientific training at an international level and in a relatively informal setting.

-Provisional program and speakers
+Program and speakers

 Download the provisional program of the Summer School

-This Summer School will include:
+This Summer School included:

 > Theoretical modules (12 hours):